hayes/altr/README.md

-# Altr
+# altr

-A small dom-based templating engine.
+A small efficient dom-based templating engine.

-## Why another templating engine?
+## Why use altr over other alternatives.

-Traditional string based templating engines (`handlebars`, `nunjucks`, many others) have a major drawback in that they blow away any existing dom when anything changes.
-This issue has been solved in many existing frameworks (`angular`, `knockout`, `react`) in some really cool ways.
-Unfortunately, to take advantage you need to be using one of these frameworks.
-Altr is just a templating engine that does one thing well, and lets you write the rest of your application in your own way.
-After initially rendering a template, all subsequent changes only modify the existing dom, elements that don't change are not touched and the ones that do are modified rather than replaced.
-This gives you more flexibility in the way you use event handlers, css transitions and much more.
+* ##### performance:
+  for most cases altr matches performance of more complicated engines such as react, without the added complexity of a virtual dom.

+* ##### focus:
+  altr focuses on providing you an easy and efficient way to keep your views in sync with your state, without making any assumptions about how you update that state or handle dom events.

+* ##### extensibility:
+  altr is fully extensible and supports adding your own tags and filters to give you maximum control.
+* ##### animation:
+  altr is ideal for creating dynamic animated views or components. all changes in altr modify existing dom elements rather than creating new elements, so css animations do not get recent.  it also uses requestAnimationFrame to batch updates for best performance.
+You can use filters to for animated transitions.

 ## Install:
 #### in Node or browserify:
 run `npm install altr`
 then simply `var altr = require('altr')`
 #### otherwise
-download altr.js from the [here](#) and include it in your html before your other javascript files
+download altr.js from the [here](https://github.com/hayes/altr/tree/master/dist)
+and include it in your html before your other javascript files
 ```html
 <script type="text/javascript" src="/path/to/altr.js"></script>